mysto/python-fpe/README.md

 ## FF3 Algorithum

 The FF3 algorithum is a tweakable block cipher based on an eight round Feistel cipher.
 A block cipher operates on fixed-length groups of bits, called blocks.
 A Feistel Cipher is not a specific cipher, but a design model.
-The Feistel encryption process consisting of eight rounds of processing of the plaintext.
+This FF3 Feistel encryption consisting of eight rounds of processing the plaintext.
 Each round applies an internal function or _round function_, followed by transformation steps.

 The FF3 round function uses AES encryption in ECB mode, which is performed each iteration on alternating halves of the text being encrypted.
-The *key* value in FF3 is used only to initialize the AES cipher.
+The *key* value is used only to initialize the AES cipher.
 Thereafter the *tweak* is used together with the intermediate encrypted text as input to the round function.

 ## Implementation Notes

 This implementation was originally based upon the [Capital One Go implemntation](https://github.com/capitalone/fpe).
 It follows the algorithm as outlined in the NIST specification as closely as possible, including naming.

-FPE can be used for sensitive data tokenization, especially with PCI and cryptographically reversible tokens.
+FPE can be used for data tokenization of sensitive data which is cryptographically reversible.
 This implementation does not provide any guarantees regarding PCI DSS or other validation.

-While all test vectors pass, this package has not otherwise been extensively tested.
+While all NIST standard test vectors pass, this package has not otherwise been extensively tested.

 As of Python 3.7, the standard library's [int](https://docs.python.org/3/library/functions.html#int) package supports radices/bases up to 36.
 Therefore, this release supports a max base of 36, which can contain numeric digits 0-9 and lowercase alphabetic characters a-z.